theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 I attended the course and was introduced to concepts of language didactics, lesson planning, and learner-oriented teaching.
 As part of this experience, I also observed teaching practice at a German-as-a-foreign-language institution.
 I remember the teacher’s style as warm, encouraging, and supportive.
 This made a strong impression on me, because it showed me that teaching could be structured and professional, but at the same time personal, motivating, and relational.

 Around the same time, I taught a small group of Chinese and Taiwanese exchange students who wanted to deepen their German language skills and learn more about Austrian culture.
-The group was small (around eight or nine students) and this created a very personal learning atmosphere.
+The group was small, around eight or nine students, and this created a very personal learning atmosphere.
 I prepared lesson plans, gave writing assignments, and worked closely with the texts the students produced.
 Some of them wrote beautiful reflections on how they perceived Austria and Vienna.
 I used these texts to identify recurring language patterns and mistakes and then created targeted exercises to help them improve.

 This was one of my first real experiences of stepping into the role of a teacher.
 It was not a hierarchical or distant teaching situation, but a warm, authentic, and motivating setting.
 Looking back, I think this experience shaped something important in my understanding of teaching.
 Good teaching, as I experienced it there, creates a space in which explanation, attention, trust, dialogue, and curiosity can come together.

 At 20, I spent fourteen months teaching English communication and listening classes at Qiqihar University and the Hermann Gmeiner Vocational School in China, with a teaching load of 16 hours per week.
 I also taught middle school students and worked with a private student in English and German.
 For someone still very young and still learning how to teach, this was a demanding but formative experience.
 Especially at the beginning, the conditions were quite simple: for the first months, we had no computer and no internet access.
 This forced me to work experimentally and creatively.
 I developed much of the teaching material myself, wrote role plays, prepared students for job interviews, worked with scenes from films, built vocabulary exercises around them, and gained my first experience conducting oral exams.

 This period was challenging at first.
 I had to learn how to stand in front of large groups, create structure, vary methods, and keep students engaged.
-But it was also a formative experience.
+But it was also formative.
 By the second semester, I had grown into the role and started to experience teaching as a craft that develops through practice, improvisation, observation, and reflection.

 From 2014 to 2017, I taught at the University of Applied Sciences Technikum Wien in areas such as aquatic ecotoxicology, environmental management, metrology, applied research projects, selected topics of environmental management, introductory chemistry laboratory work, endocrine disruptors including laboratory work, environmental chemistry, cell culture techniques, and environmental analysis.